jemmyshin/Video-CLIP-Indexer/README.md

 After extracting key frame, input your text prompt and click `search`, and then you will get the related clips

+Notice: remember to click `extract` when you want to search for another video after you uploading it.

 ## Parameters
 ### Text Prompt
 You can use a prompt to describe the scene you want to search for.
 The indexer will return several clips related to it.